pgarcia2014/Getting_and_Cleaning_Data/Codebook.md

   * Saves the CleanedData set in a text file named "CleanedDataSet.txt"
   * CleanedData contains 10299 observations of 68 variables.
 * Creates the tidy data set
-  * Uses the library "plyr"
+  * Uses the library "plyr".
+If you do not have the package, you must install it using install.packages("plyr")
   * Calculates the average of each variable for each activity and each subject by using the ddply function.
 Stores the result in TidyData
   * Sorts the data stored in TidyData by activity and subject using the order function.
   * Saves the TidyData set in a text file named "TidyDataSet.txt"